-With Christmas out of the way, we can turn our wine focus towards bubbles for a few days – it is the end of a decade after all!
+With Christmas out of the way, we can turn our wine focus towards bubbles for a few days – it is the end of a the year after all!

 Winemaker’s Note: In the glass it immediately shows its impatience.
 Delicate, thin and vivid bubbles are quick to form an elegant, pale gold crown at the top of the glass.
 On the nose, it gives off an irresistible sensation of freshness.
 Aromas of lemon, English candy, and lychee, along with a suggestion of white flowers, waft from the glass.
 On the palate it is both creamy and sharp and is prolonged by a long mineral finish.

 Bolle di Borro Metodo Classico Brut Rose – $80

 Winemaker’s Note: The main characteristic of Bolle di Borro starting from the 2012 vintage is that it was aged on the lees for 60 months.
 The Sangiovese vaunts its elegance, the perlage, you see, is fine and persistent.
 The nose is rich of crunchy bread crusts fruit, reminiscent of the sour freshness of Sangiovese.